oddlama/embedded-devices/embedded-devices/README.md

 When writing new device drivers, please consider the following best-practices:

+- Never call any function that may `panic!`.
+Ever.
+Our drivers should not be able to crash userspace.
 - Expose all registers defined in the datasheet to allow accessing all device functions, only define functions for functionality
 - If the device is a sensor:
   - Create a `Measurement` struct (singular!) that holds all values measured